byu-cs-236-classroom-templates/project-0/README.md

 ## 3. Explore Project Structure

 The root folder is the `CS236` directory you created earlier.
-Inside that folder is another folder named something like `project0`.
-The precise name might vary, but you'll see the name `project0` somewhere in the name.
-Inside the `project0` are a handful of other files and folders.
+Inside that folder is another folder named something like `project0-githubid`.
+The precise name depends on your GitHub ID.
+If that ID is `supra`, then the folder will be something like `project0-supra`.
+Inside that folder are a handful of other files and folders.
 The general structure is given by

 ```
 CS236
-└── project0/
+└── project0-githubid/
     ├── README.md
     ├── pyproject.toml
     ├── images/